yanxi-chen/Trinity-RFT/examples/ppo_countdown_exp_replay/README.md

-# Example: PPO on Countdown dataset with enhanced experience replay
+# Example: PPO on Countdown dataset with experience replay

-In this example, we follow the main settings in [`ppo_countdown`](../ppo_countdown/README.md), and demonstrate the **experience replay** mechanisms supported by Trinity-RFT.
+In this example, we follow the main settings in [`ppo_countdown`](../ppo_countdown/README.md), and demonstrate the **experience replay** mechanisms in Trinity-RFT.

 ### Motivations